 The manufacture of certain of our products, including our implants and products, and the handling of materials used in the product testing process involve the use of biological, hazardous and/or radioactive materials and wastes.
 Our business and facilities and those of our suppliers are subject to foreign, federal, state, and local laws and regulations relating to the protection of human health and the environment, including those governing the use, manufacture, storage, handling, and disposal of, and exposure to, such materials and wastes.
 We own and operate certain x-ray equipment at our facilities which requires adoption of a radiation safety plan.
 Our failure to follow such safety plan or otherwise use this equipment properly could be hazardous to our employees and expose us to liability as the employer.
-In addition, under some environmental laws and regulations, we could be held responsible for costs relating to any contamination at our past or present facilities and at third-party waste disposal sites even if such contamination was not caused by us.
-A failure to comply with current or future environmental laws and regulations could result in severe fines or penalties.
+In addition, under some environmental laws and regulations, we could be held responsible for costs relating to any contamination at our past or present facilities or penalties.
 Any such expenses or liability could have a significant negative impact on our business, results of operations, and financial condition.